A lower bound of the crossing number of composite knots: Simplifications of maximal sphere systems of

+{\bf The cases with $\mathrm{II}$-disks.} Starting from the normal disks described in Cases~1-4, we determine all the possible ways to add bands in the four blocks.
+This gives the remaining cases where there exist $\mathrm{II}$-disks, and the corresponding $\Sigma\cap[-1,1]\times R_v$ are unions of disjoint normal disks whose subclasses can be identified.

-This finishes the discussion of those cases where there are no $\mathrm{II}$-disks.
-Then we need to add the possible bands back.
-Note that when there are $\mathrm{II}$-disks in a block $B$, both $h_+$ and $h_-$ have nonzero values.
-So, by the geometric meaning of $h_+$ and $h_-$, if two blocks in the $0$-handle share a rectangle in $S_D$, then only one block can contain $\mathrm{II}$-disks.
-Otherwise, $\Sigma$ cannot meet $1$-handles in normal disks.
+Note that when there exist $\mathrm{II}$-disks in a block $B$, both $h_+$ and $h_-$ have nonzero values.
+So, in $[-1,1]\times R_v$, if two blocks share a rectangle, then by the meaning of $h_{\pm}$ given in Remark~\ref{rem:PsMean}, only one block can contain $\mathrm{II}$-disks.
+Otherwise, $\Sigma$ cannot meet 1-handles in normal disks.
+According to Cases 1-4, we have Cases 5-8.